bwindsor/RPiWebServer/RPiWebServer/README.md

 ## MySQL database
 The database should be set up with `CLIMATE_DB_NAME` as its name.
-The climate table can be set up with `CREATE TABLE climate (TIME datetime NOT NULL PRIMARY KEY, TEMPERATURE decimal(3,1), HUMIDITY decimal(3,1));`
+The climate table can be set up with `CREATE TABLE climate (TIME datetime NOT NULL PRIMARY KEY, TEMPERATURE decimal(3,1), HUMIDITY decimal(3,1));` There should be several users set up
+* A test user which has access to create/delete test databases.
+This can be set up with ``GRANT ALL PRIVILEGES ON `test\_%`.* TO 'benjw'@'localhost'``
+* A user which is the web server, which has read only access.
+This can be set up with ``GRANT SELECT ON CLIMATE_DB_NAME.`climate` TO 'climate'@'localhost'``
+* A user which is the logging programme, which has read and write access to the database.
+This can be set up with ``GRANT INSERT, SELECT ON `climate`.`climate` TO 'climatelogger'@'localhost';``

 ## API
 The endpoint of the api is /climate/api